Minim (MINM) Scheduled to Post Earnings on Tuesday

-Minim (NASDAQ:MINM – Get Rating) is set to issue its quarterly earnings data on Tuesday, June 6th.
+Minim (NASDAQ:MINM – Get Rating) is scheduled to announce its earnings results on Tuesday, June 6th.

-Minim (NASDAQ:MINM – Get Rating) last posted its earnings results on Wednesday, March 29th.
-The company reported ($2.50) EPS for the quarter, missing the consensus estimate of ($1.25) by ($1.25).
+Minim (NASDAQ:MINM – Get Rating) last released its quarterly earnings data on Wednesday, March 29th.
+The company reported ($2.50) earnings per share (EPS) for the quarter, missing the consensus estimate of ($1.25) by ($1.25).
+The firm had revenue of $10.63 million for the quarter, compared to analysts’ expectations of $14.50 million.
 Minim had a negative return on equity of 68.94% and a negative net margin of 30.72%.
-The business had revenue of $10.63 million for the quarter, compared to analysts’ expectations of $14.50 million.

 Minim Company Profile